Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Secondly, it’s not an ideal tool for leg workouts.
 The DVD does contain some good squat-type routines, but the flex of the bow won’t really have the same effect on your legs.

-This is one of the positives we noted in a lot of reviews.
+This is one of the glowing and standout positives we noted in several of our client feedback reports.

 With an easy change in grip, stance, balance, or posture, you should notice quite a change in the muscles that become engaged.